Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

     reason: name, id and type properties are inherited from the upper level
   - suppress: RequiredPropertiesMissingInResourceModel
     from: virtualNetworkGateway.json
     reason: name, id and type properties are inherited from the upper level
   - suppress: RequiredPropertiesMissingInResourceModel
-    from: interfaceEndpoint.json
-    reason: name, id and type properties are inherited from the upper level
-  - suppress: RequiredPropertiesMissingInResourceModel
     from: networkProfile.json